dikortis/LetsTalkETC/Episodes/Episode_5.md

-as an investor and because i got in at the right moment i was able to use the profits from my bitcoin investment to then invest in athyrium which I've found to be a really fascinating technology the idea of having smart contracts and these these centralized organizations
+as an investor and because i got in at the right moment i was able to use the profits from my bitcoin investment to then invest in ethereum which I've found to be a really fascinating technology the idea of having smart contracts and these these centralized organizations